Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Conclusions and discussions

-Primordial non-Gaussianity (PNG) is also an important probe which can provide independent constraints on the scale dependence of the power spectrum.
+Primordial non-Gaussianity (PNG) is also an important probe that can provide independent constraints on the scale dependence of the power spectrum.
 In particular, inflationary models with features in the power spectrum are well known to generate correlated signatures in PNG \cite{Chen:2006xjb, Chen:2008wn, Adshead:2011jq, Hazra:2012yn, Fergusson:2014hya, Fergusson:2014tza}.
-Present and future PNG constrains from CMB and LSS can therefore, constrain these feature models better.
+Therefore, present and future PNG constraints from CMB and LSS can constrain these feature models better.
 Near future CMB experiments aimed at precise measurements of CMB E- and B-mode polarization such as CMB-S4 \cite{CMB-S4:2016ple}, LiteBIRD \cite{LiteBIRD:2020khw,2019BAAS51g.286L}, Simons Observatory (SO) \cite{SimonsObservatory:2018koc, SimonsObservatory:2019qwx} and CMB-Bharat \cite{cmb-bharat} should also be able to provide relevant constraints on the small scale dynamics of inflationary models with features and their cross-correlations with other probes should further tighten the parameter constraints.
-With the availability of future precise data, many consistent models may be ruled out or strongly constrained, however, the prospects of a better understanding of the interconnection between primordial spectral features and underlying physics will certainly be improved.
-Future cosmological observations, therefore, offer an interesting promise to constrain the primordial universe better.
+With the availability of future precise data, many consistent models may be ruled out or strongly constrained.
+The prospects of a better understanding of the interconnection between primordial spectral features and underlying physics will undoubtedly be improved.
+Therefore, future cosmological observations offer an exciting promise to constrain the primordial universe better.

-\acknowledgments We would like to thank Dhiraj K. Hazra for very fruitful discussions on various aspects of the cosmological data analysis, and L. Sriramkumar for useful comments on the draft.
-We acknowledge the use of high performance computational facilities at the Supercomputer Education and Research Centre (SERC) of the Indian Institute of Science, Bengaluru, India.
+\acknowledgments We would like to thank Dhiraj K. Hazra for very fruitful discussions on various aspects of cosmological data analysis and L. Sriramkumar for useful comments on the draft.
+We acknowledge the use of high-performance computational facilities at the Supercomputer Education and Research Centre (SERC) of the Indian Institute of Science, Bengaluru, India.
 RKJ wishes to acknowledge financial support from the new faculty seed start-up grant of the Indian Institute of Science, Bengaluru, India, Science and Engineering Research Board, Department of Science and Technology, Government of India, through the Core Research Grant~CRG/2018/002200 and the Infosys Foundation, Bengaluru, India through the Infosys Young Investigator award.